uli28/ng-dev/labs/L6-reactive-state/readme.md

   ng g s food/food-state
   ```

-- Inject the FoodService and implement the CRUD-methods in the food-state.service.ts.
+- Inject the FoodService use it's methods and process the response in methods that modify the signal state in the food-state.service.ts.

   ```typescript
   export class FoodStateService {